 Gardiner is a somewhat small city located in the state of Maine.
 With a population of 5,597 people and two constituent neighborhoods, Gardiner is the 54th largest community in Maine.
-Gardiner has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Gardiner has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Gardiner is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Gardiner is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Gardiner who work in office and administrative support (17.58%), sales jobs (9.29%), and business and financial occupations (6.93%).
+There are especially a lot of people living in Gardiner who work in office and administrative support (14.48%), sales jobs (12.41%), and teaching (7.17%).

-The percentage of adults in Gardiner who are college-educated is close to the national average for all communities of 21.84%: 20.23% of the adults in Gardiner have a bachelor's degree or advanced degree.
+In terms of college education, Gardiner is nearly on par with the US average for all cities of 21.84%: 20.96% of adults 25 and older in Gardiner have a bachelor's degree or advanced degree.

-The per capita income in Gardiner in 2010 was $26,747, which is upper middle income relative to Maine and the nation.
-This equates to an annual income of $106,988 for a family of four.
+The per capita income in Gardiner in 2010 was $25,799, which is middle income relative to Maine, and upper middle income relative to the rest of the US.
+This equates to an annual income of $103,196 for a family of four.
 However, Gardiner contains both very wealthy and poor people as well.

 The people who call Gardiner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gardiner residents report their race to be White, followed by Asian.
-Important ancestries of people in Gardiner include French , Irish, German, and Italian.
+Important ancestries of people in Gardiner include French , Irish, German, and French Canadian.

 The most common language spoken in Gardiner is English.
 Other important languages spoken here include French and Spanish.